dinhdq/wut/readme.txt

 Source code: site.zip
-This is developed in PHP with CodeIgnitor framework The source code will be in folders: application/controllers, application/views, application/models Source code wordpress plugin: wordpres_plugin.zip sortcode [wut]
+This is developed in PHP with CodeIgnitor framework The source code will be in folders: application/controllers, application/views, application/models The controller Api is source for the API
+ The controller Home is source for display site
+Source code wordpress plugin: wordpres_plugin.zip sortcode [wut]
 database: wut1.sql